 A free-standing statue depicts American 200 meter gold medalist Tommie Smith and bronze medalist John Carlos giving the Black Power salute at the 1968 Mexico City Olympics.

 As a confirmed roadtripper, I was especially fascinated with exhibits that interpret the road travel experience for black Americans during segregation.
-My eyes were opened to this perilous reality when I read the book The Road to Memphis with my sixth-grade students years ago.
+My eyes were opened to this perilous reality when I read Mildred D. Taylor’s book The Road to Memphis with my sixth-grade students many years ago.

 Publications such as The Green Book helped black travelers find gas, food, and lodging while on the road in unfamiliar locales.